BigDataBiology/big-data-biology_org/content/positions/remote-internships.md

 ### You get

-- Weekly meetings with the PI (Luis Pedro Coelho) for discussing the project and mentoring.
+- Weekly meetings with your direct advisor for discussing the project and mentoring.
+- Regular meetings with the PI (Luis Pedro Coelho).
 - Meetings with other [lab members]({{ site.baseurl }}/people) and participation in the group meetings/discussions.
 - A small stipendium (450 USD) upon successful completion.